City Garage Motorsports

 City Garage Motorsports is an American professional auto racing team that currently competes in the ARCA Menards Series and the ARCA Menards Series East.
 Owner, Stuart Weiss, started the team in 2024.
-In the ARCA Menards Series and ARCA Menards Series East, they field the No. 85 part-time with Driver Becca Monopoli.
+In the ARCA Menards Series and ARCA Menards Series East, they field the No. 5 for Michael Clayton, and the No. 85 for Quinn Davis.
 The team is based in Lakeland, Florida.

 ARCA Menards Series

 Car No. 5 history

 On June 10, 2025, it was revealed that CGM would run a second car, the No. 5, for Michael Clayton, the director of operations for CGM.

-On September 19th, 2025, it was announced that Quinn Davis would run the No. 5 next season and compete for the ARCA Menards Series East championship.
+In 2026, Clayton returned to drive the No. 5 at Indianapolis Raceway Park.